Majjhima Nikāya 36

 Sādhu, bhante, bhagavā muhuttaṁ nisīdatu anukampaṁ upādāyā”ti.

-Please, sir, sit for a moment out of compassion.”
+Please, sir, sit for an hour out of sympathy.”

 Nisīdi bhagavā paññatte āsane.